In this Condenser article, we review the position indication switch and how it works. Learn why you might need a DPI switch with the Newsstand.

 Manufacturers will often refer to these devices as “DPI” switches, or dual position indication switches.
 Most switches are designed to signal two positions: full open and full closed.
 Certain switches can signal for multiple blade angles.
 These switch types are used in conjunction with modulating actuators.

 You have options when it comes to troubleshooting your control dampers.
 Consider adding some peace of mind to your control dampers with a position indication switch.
-Keep tabs on your dampers and know whether they are open or closed.
+Track your dampers and know whether they are open or closed.

 MCDLG is Here to Help!

-Need some help ?
-Maybe you have a specific question about a current job?
+Need some help?
+Do you have a specific question about a current job?
 Or do you need a head start on your next project?
 Talk to MCDLG!
 We can bring our 50+ years of experience to the table.
 We are here to help you.

-From help with specifications, to equipment considerations, all the way to providing top-quality finished products, and to post-sales support.
+From continuing education to equipment considerations, all the way to providing top-quality finished products, and to post-sales support.
 We assist our customers every step of the way.
 Interested?
 Read our article on all the ways we can help you: MCDLG is Here to Help!

 Need help right away?
 Contact MCDLG today.
 We are ready to help you.